lino-framework/lino/docs/about/index.rst

 Lino is designed to have many possible user interfaces, but your choice is currently limited to the :term:`ExtJS` UI.
-This means that Lino applications currently always "look like" those you can see at :doc:`demos`.
+This means that Lino applications currently always "look like" those you can see at :doc:`/demos`.

 We started working on a first alternative user interface that uses the :doc:`Qooxdoo library </topics/qooxdoo>`,